Bisoprolol: Effects, Side Effects & Why You Should Never Stop It Abruptly

-Bisoprolol is one of the most widely prescribed beta-blockers in the world and is considered the beta-blocker of first choice by the British Heart Foundation.
-This is due to its unique combination of high cardiac selectivity, long half-life, and broad range of indications — from high blood pressure and heart rhythm disturbances to chronic heart failure.
+Bisoprolol is one of the most prescribed beta blockers worldwide and is regarded by the German Heart Foundation as a first-choice beta blocker.
+This is due to its unique combination of high cardiac selectivity, a long half-life, and a broad range of uses – from high blood pressure through cardiac arrhythmias to chronic heart failure.

 PropertyDetails